Lalitshaktawat/biostudio-installation-documents/Email-Template/BioStudio-K8s-installation.md

 ## BioStudio Deployments on Kubernetes

-Once K8s Cluster is ready.
+Once **K8s** Cluster is ready.
 We can follow to install BioStudio using the helm chart.

-Network requirements:
-Access to these domains is required for the machine with the BioStudio software installed, as we need to retrieve data from the BioTuring ecosystem server.

 **Network requirements:**
 Access to these domains is required for the machine with the BioStudio software installed, as we need to retrieve data from the BioTuring ecosystem server.